blarfoon/Serverino-Files/README.md

 ### Changing the default password

-If you want to change them you need to go <a href="http://www.htaccesstools.com/htpasswd-generator/">here</a> and generate a new htpasswd string.
+If you want to change it you need to go <a href="http://www.htaccesstools.com/htpasswd-generator/">here</a> and generate a new htpasswd string.
 You can then manually (for now, we're working on it :D) modify the file `users.htpasswd` and paste it.
-If you want more than one user, just paste on for each line.
+If you want more than one user, just paste one for each line.
 For example if you want to have
 ```
  admin:admin
  user:user
  ```

-as login data, the file will look like this
+as login data, the file should look like this

 ```
 admin:$apr1$g5T9kHbL$RUfR6GG6QrWk2dhF0CEbV/